James-Frowen/MirrorPositionSyncing/PositionSyncing/README.md

-# MirrorPositionSyncing
+# Position Syncing

-This repo has scripts and research info position syncing for mirror
+Improved position syncing for mirror.
+This includes how and what data is sent over the network and how that is interpolated on the other side to give a smooth appearance.